 The year after I received my teaching degree, I signed contracts for four children’s books and had sold numerous magazine articles in the adult market.
 I decided that I could make a living as a writer, so I went back to college and earned a degree in journalism.
 In all, I attended: Kent State University, Ohio; Angelo State University, Texas; Parkland College, Illinois; University of Hawaii; Southwest Texas State University (now Texas State U.); and the University of Texas at San Antonio.

 I met and married my husband when we were at Kent State University.
 Mike joined the air force.
 We had two children, a boy and a girl.
 As a USAF officer, Mike was transferred on average of less than every two years.
 As a result, these are all the places we lived: San Angelo, Del Rio, San Antonio, Ballinger, and Granbury, Texas; Rantoul, Illinois; Virginia; Homestead, Florida; Oahu, Hawaii; Japan; and Guam.
 Our children attended seven different schools by high school graduation.
 Of all the awards my husband and I have been given, we are most proud being selected in 1988 "Great American Family of the Year" in the officer category for Homestead.
-My secon greatest honor was when Parkland College in Urbana-Champaign, IL, named me one of 50 Notable Alumni in 50 years of the college's history.
+My second greatest honor was when Parkland College in Urbana-Champaign, IL, named me one of 50 Notable Alumni in 50 years of the college's history.
 Our family now lives in Texas.

 Double Knot Photography